Brute Suits LLC

 Can I drink energy drinks during my EMS training session?

-Many athletes use sports drinks that contain electrolytes and carbohydrates to allow their bodies to refuel during exercise.
-Taking sports drinks during your EMS training session is not necessarily harmful and can actually be very useful when engaging in vigorous exercises.
-However, it is necessary to mention that sports drinks have high sugar concentrations and should only be used when necessary.
+Many athletes use sports drinks containing electrolytes and carbohydrates to help their bodies refuel during exercise.
+Sports drinks are not necessarily harmful.
+Thy can actually be very useful during vigorous exercises.
+It is important to note that sports drinks contain high sugar concentrations and should only be used when necessary.

 Preparation for your EMS workout